openshift/oadp-operator/docs/design/node_agent_config-design.md

 - A new option `nodeAgent` under `configuration` section to allow configuration of restic or kopia uploader
 - Backwards compatibility with the current OADP configuration schema options, namely `restic`
-- Preparation for the future deprecation of the current `restic` configuration option (from OADP 1.4+)
+- Preparation for the future deprecation of the current `restic` configuration option
 - Allow new schema(s) to be used by the datamover node agent
 - Enablment of datamover node agent
 - Deprecation of the `restic` configuration option